diadem-platform/diadem-docs/docs/source/science/calculators/mobility.rst

 Structure Expansion
 ~~~~~~~~~~~~~~~~~~~

-To bridge the scales from atomistic resolution to the device level, a stochastic expansion scheme *EDCM* is used to expand the thin-film morphologies,
-drawing electronic couplings and site energies from distributions analyzed in the QuantumPatch method.
+To bridge the scales from atomistic resolution to the device level, a stochastic expansion scheme *EDCM* is used to expand the thin-film morphologies to the size of 40x40x40 nm\ :sup:`3`, drawing electronic couplings and site energies from distributions analyzed in the QuantumPatch method.

 Charge Transport Simulation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~